 Kirsten recently completed her Doctorate of Musical Arts in Music Composition from the Peabody Conservatory of Johns Hopkins University, one of the most prestigious music schools in the country.
 With her doctorate now complete, Kirsten is currently focusing on the creation of new music.
 She has participated in several music festivals, earning respect from her peers and commissions for a number of new works.

 In 2011, Kirsten was one of 180 people from 3,000 applicants to receive a John Simon Guggenheim Foundation Fellowship during its 87th annual competition.
-During her 12-month Guggenheim Fellowship and Levy Supplemental Stipend for music composition, she composed "Colombine's Paradise Theatre," a large work for the Grammy-winning ensemble eighth blackbird.
-"Colombine's Paradise Theatre" is touring the country and will be at the Museum of Contemporary Art and its New York City premiere on Sept.
+During her 12-month Guggenheim Fellowship and Levy Supplemental Stipend for music composition, she composed “Colombine’s Paradise Theatre,” a large work for the Grammy-winning ensemble eighth blackbird.
+“Colombine’s Paradise Theatre” will receive its Chicago premiere on Sept.
+22, 2014, at the Museum of Contemporary Art and its New York City premiere on Sept.
 18, 2014, at the Miller Theatre.
-Click here for more information about the show and click here for Kirsten's calendar.
+Click here for more information about the show and click here for Kirsten’s calendar.